fweiss/passat-can/docs/ARCHITECTURE.md

 #
- currently a work in progress
+Currently a work in progress

-## Basic
+## Services
-services:
-- page service
+- html page service
 - web socket service
 - canbus service

-core process:
+Core processes:
 - relay incoming CAN to outgoing WS
 - relay incoming WS to outgoing CAN
 - try to keep incoming asynchronous